KyPython/Easy-Flow/OBSERVABILITY.md

 {job="easyflow-automation"} |= "bb1a1d6a689ba82b693ec04794a0c102"
 ```

 **If no results found** → Trace context isn't propagating to the worker.
-This means the trace ID isn't being passed through Kafka headers.

 ### Troubleshooting: Trace ID Not Found in Automation Logs